upper/upper.io/upper-docs/upper.io/v3/content/mysql/index.md

 ### Auto-incremental Keys

-If you want to use auto-increment keys with a MySQL database, you must define the column type as `NOT NULL AUTO_INCREMENT`, like this:
+If you want to generate a unique number automatically whenever a new record is inserted, you can use auto-incremental keys.
+In this case, the column must be defined as `NOT NULL AUTO_INCREMENT`.

 ```sql
 CREATE TABLE foo(